 - Check out the visitor centers to learn about the area and get maps.
 Grand Tetons has 3 visitor centers and 3 smaller information centers – Colter Bay Visitor Center, Craig Thomas Discovery & Visitor Center, Flagg Ranch Information station, Jenny Lake Ranger Station, Jenny Lake Visitor Center, and Laurance S. Rockefeller Preserve Center.

 - Don’t let a rainy day get you down.
 Even if you can’t see the Tetons, there’s a lot to do.
 See our guide What to do at Grand Teton When It Rains. (coming soon)

-- Don’t forget to explore the northern spur of the park between Jackson Lake Lodge and Lizard Creek and John D. Rockefeller, Jr. Memorial Parkway between Grand Teton and Yellowstone.
+- Don’t forget to explore the northern spur of the park between Jackson Lake Lodge and Lizard Creek and the John D. Rockefeller, Jr. Memorial Parkway between Grand Teton and Yellowstone.

 - Stop.
 Enjoy.
 Observe.
 Don’t rush through the park.
 Bring binoculars to scan the area for wildlife.

 - Bring clothing layers.
 Mornings and evenings can be chilly and in May, September, and October very cold.

 - Book accommodations early.
 Just like Yellowstone, this area’s accommodations sell out early.
 We recommend booking 6-12 months before your trip.

 - It’s French.
 You might want to skip telling your male family members what the translation is for “Grand Teton”.
 Otherwise, they’ll manage to bring it up often. 😉

 - It’s okay not to hike.
 Know your family’s limits, abilities, and vacation style.